CodeM01/Discordio/README.md

 A discord bot library, whether you’re making your own !wumpus commands or looking to Log In With Discord, we’ve got you covered.

-Below is an example of code which will print out the contents of a message when a message is sent...
+Below is an example of code which will print out the contents of a message when a message is sent...just a quick snapshot of our libray (it's work in progress)

 ```python